NetzwergX/netzwergx.github.io/_posts/2013-02-23-note-to-self-do-not-use-junctions-and-git4win.md

 The "GitHub for Windows" client stores your Git repositories under %Home%/GitHub/.
 This is fine, and it makes sense.
-But is is not feasible when you want to develop PHP applications.
+But is it not feasible when you want to develop PHP applications.

 So I moved the files from the repository into a subfolder of the document root of my local web server, and created a symbolic link (or, to be precise, a junction, since you can not create hard